NEWS: Laptops Cause Crashes

 Liability Risk for your Department?

 Exactly how much of a problem is distracted driving for law enforcement?
-“In a 15-year average, vehicle collisions kill more cops than assaults do”, says Dr. Stephen James, assistant research professor at Washington State University. in 2018, vehicle accidents was the second leading cause of officer fatalities.
+“In a 15-year average, vehicle collisions kill more cops than assaults do”, says Dr. Stephen James, assistant research professor at Washington State University.
+In 2020, vehicle accidents were the third leading cause of officer fatalities.
+Don’t let a texting while driving accident cost your department.

-At only $79 per user per year ScreenSafe could be the best investment you company will make this year.
-The cost to equip 100 vehicles is only $7,900, less than the cost of one distracted driving accident.
+At an averaged cost of $95 per vehicle per year, ScreenSafe could be the best investment your department will make this year.
+For less than the cost of one distracted driving accident of $9,500, a department could provide a safer environment for 100 patrol officers.